itkhanz/AppiumBDDFramework-OC/README.md

   * iOS only: wdaLocalPort
   * Android only: systemPort, chromeDriverPort
 * We will declare them as ThreadLocal, so they support parallel execution.
+* create ServerManager to programmatically start the appium server.
 *
 *